Complying with SCRA Credit Card Regulations

 - protections in connection with evictions, mortgage foreclosures, and installment contracts (including car loans)

-Some benefits are more sought after than others, and we will list down some of these protections ranging from mortgages to life insurance.
+Some benefits are more sought after than others, and we will list below some protections ranging from mortgages to life insurance.

 Postponing Foreclosures

-The sale, foreclosure, or seizure of property due to nonpayment of mortgage debt prior to military service will be valid if it is made during or within nine months after the servicemember’s period of active duty – unless it is to carry out a valid court order.
+The sale, foreclosure, or seizure of property due to nonpayment of mortgage debt before military service will be valid if made during or within nine months after the service member’s active duty – unless it is to carry out a valid court order.

 Deferring Income Taxes with The IRS

-The Internal Revenue Service or the IRS, as well as local state taxing authorities, will defer the service member’s income taxes before or during periods of active duty if the servicemember’s ability to pay is materially affected by the military service.
+The Internal Revenue Service, the IRS, and local state taxing authorities will defer the service member’s income taxes before or during periods of active duty if the service member’s ability to pay is materially affected by the military service.
 This deferral does not allow the addition of interest or penalties.

 Prevention of Evictions

-The servicemember and their dependents or families are not allowed to be evicted without a court order, this is regardless of their personal rental agreement or even local state laws.
+The servicemember and their dependents or families cannot be evicted without a court order, regardless of their rental agreement or local state laws.
 But this only applies to residences wherein the monthly rate is a certain amount.

 Protection From Default Judgments

-Servicemembers on active duty can be represented by a lawyer (appointed by the judge) in case there is a civil action, civil proceeding, or administrative proceeding that is filed against the servicemember.
+Servicemembers on active duty can be represented by a lawyer (appointed by the judge) if a civil action, civil proceeding, or administrative proceeding is filed against them.

 Postponing Civil Court Proceedings

 Servicemembers can request a 90-day delay for civil court action if they cannot attend due to active military service.
-These civil court cases include but are not limited to divorce, child support, and foreclosure proceedings.
-(It does not apply to criminal court or administrative proceedings.)
+These civil court cases include, but are not limited to, divorce, child support, and foreclosure proceedings.
+(The delay does not apply to criminal court or administrative proceedings.)

 Protection of Businesses